 Currently Open

 Included in the HRT system and currently open to the public are four recreational parks, 20 miles of hiking trails, approximately 40 miles of paddle trail, and 14 paddle accesses extending through Alamance County from Guilford County to the Alamance County-Orange County line.
-The opening of the Sellers Falls section in 2016 added 4 new miles of trail and marked the completion of 8 continuous miles of trail from Indian Valley down to Red Slide Park.
-You can also enjoy hiking in the Swepsonville River Park area, Saxapahaw, or Shallow Ford Natural Area.
+You can also enjoy hiking at Shallow Ford Natural Area, Great Bend Park, Swepsonville River Park, and Saxapahaw Island Park.
 The Trail offers opportunities for hiking, paddling, picnicking, fishing, exploring, and just enjoying the beauty of the Haw River corridor.

 The Haw River Trail Partnership